 Each class at MIT annually elects a president and executive committee for its class council, which plans and coordinates programs and social events throughout the year.

 The Association of Student Activities, a joint committee of the UA and the Graduate Student Council (see below), is responsible for recognizing student groups and activities, allocating student office space, and organizing the Activities Midway, which takes place during orientation in August.

-All living groups determine governing structures responsible for the functioning of their houses, including sponsoring social events and handling judicial matters within the respective houses.
-To deal with problems of common concern, the fraternities have formed the Interfraternity Council (IFC), the sororities have formed the Panhellenic Council, and the Institute houses have formed the Dormitory Council.
-The IFC and Panhellenic Council work to improve relations between fraternities and sororities and Boston's Back Bay community.
-The Dormitory Council coordinates common house activities, such as freshman orientation, and major social events, and handles interhouse judicial problems.
+All living groups determine governing structures responsible for the internal functioning of their houses, including sponsoring social events and handling judicial matters within the respective houses.
+To deal with issues of common concern, the fraternities have formed the Interfraternity Council (IFC), the sororities are organized under the Panhellenic Council, the independent living groups established the Living Group Council (LGC), and the Institute residence halls coordination is accomplished through the Dormitory Council.
+The IFC, Panhellenic Council, and LGC also work on good relations between their houses and their host communities in Boston's Back Bay, Brookline, and Cambridge.
+The Dormitory Council coordinates common house activities such as freshman orientation and major social events, and handles interhouse judicial problems.